 Below is a check list of essentials to either bring with you or buy in your first few days.
 To find out items that are not allowed in University accommodation see our accommodation terms and conditions.

 - Bedding - Bedding is not provided, unless you have pre-ordered it, so bring a sheet to cover the mattress, plus a duvet or warm cover, and pillows.
 You can order a bedding pack before your arrival from UniKitOut and this will be delivered to your room (if items are ordered before the deadline).
 Other items such as pans, plates and towels can also be ordered from UniKitOut.
 Alternatively, a bedding pack can be purchased from the Accommodation Office for £20, which includes, duvet, pillow, and sheets.

-- Towels and toiletries - These are not provided, but if you forget your toothbrush the UEA SU Shop on campus stocks a range of toiletries and towels.
+- Towels and toiletries - These are not provided, but if you forget your toothbrush the UEA Shop on campus stocks a range of toiletries.

 - Clothes and shoes - Bring some favourites, but don't forget that there are plenty of great shops in Norwich.